9-Month Sleep Regression: Signs and Tips - Baby Chick

 Tip #3: Remind Yourself That This Is Temporary

-Tip #4: Start Sleep Training Once the Regression Passes
+Tip #4: Revisit Sleep Habits Once the Regression Passes

-Sleep training is the process of teaching your baby to fall asleep independently so that they can sleep longer stretches at night (and eventually sleep through the night).
-It helps strengthen sleep patterns for both babies and parents and improves maternal mental health.2 I know I’m a happier mom when I’m well-rested!
+Sleep training is one approach to teaching your baby to fall asleep independently so they can sleep for longer stretches at night and eventually sleep through the night.
+Research suggests it can strengthen sleep patterns for both babies and parents and may improve maternal mental health.2 I know I’m a happier mom when I’m well-rested!

 Share